• Skip to primary navigation

 3. Heat up large skillet on medium low and add a touch of oil.
 Pour in barbacoa sauce and let warm for 1 minute.
 Add in shredded beef and toss until the beef is evenly coated in sauce.
 Let the beef simmer in the sauce for 3 minutes.
 Remove barbacoa from pan and use this delicious beef for the world's greatest tacos!

-Sous Vide Shrimp Recipe »
+Sous Vide Flap Steak Recipe

 About Jason Veselak